jross365/LMStudio-Client/Docs/Journal.md

     * "Temperature", "Max_Tokens" and "ContextDepth" should be stored, if not in the History File, then in the dialog file.
 I haven't gotten to writing dialog handling yet, so it's something to do while building is early.

 05/14 - New problems with Invoke-LMStream: The job is no longer reliably returning full/whole lines on its own.
 I need to figure out a way to figure out if the last line in $JobOutput is incomplete, and if so, carry it to the next line.

+FOLLOW-UP: What I think was happening is degraded server performance from my system being up so long.
+Rebooting made the "fragmentation" issue disappear.

+What I think might have been happening is the LLM was being "slow" due to GPU overclock settings being applied (seen this before).
+Get-Content -Wait was reading the file in between lagtimes in each line-stream, causing the code to return fragmented lines.

+Will resume working on Start-LMGreeting tomorrow